 Children are invited for a visit with their parents the term prior to them starting.

 From the September in the year of the child's fifth birthday the child attends full-time in the same foundation setting.
 This provides for the continuity of learning.

 For more information, including a welcome letter from Mrs Hall and a special 'Welcome to EYFS!' video, please click below!

 Children transfer to a class within Key Stage 1 at the end of the Foundation Stage.
 This is a smooth transition for the children as they know the staff, and as we work as a whole school, they are involved in many mainstream activities.

 At the moment key stage 1 is arranged into two Year 1 classes and two Year 2 classes, providing class sizes of approximately 25.
 The children have access to whole class teaching, small group work and individual work.
 They are supported in their learning by teachers, teaching assistants and initial teacher training students.
 We also encourage parental help.

 Key Stage 2

-Lower Key Stage 2 have three classes.
-One Year 3 class and two Year 4 classes.
+Lower Key Stage 2 have four classes.
+Two Year 3 class and two Year 4 classes.
 Upper Key Stage 2 have two Year 5 classes and two Year 6 classes.